MartSpeed/jma_teksys/Anthony_John_Order_Parts_CaseStudy/README.md

 # CURRENT WEAKPOINTS
 > *NOTE*: JUnit Testing, need more practice with how to encapsulate you project with this and how to set it up better.

-> *NOTE*: Using the HQL database query annotations. i.e. setting up an @ManytoMany relationship.
+> *NOTE*: Using the HQL database query annotations. i.e. setting up an @ManytoMany relationship properly.

-> *NOTE*: Exception Handling, need more on hands practice with using try/catch cases.
+> *NOTE*: Exception Handling, need more hands-on practice with using try/catch cases.

 > *NOTE*: Properly scoping my project ideas so I dont keep falling into feature creep.

+> *NOTE*: